 Life on Martha’s Vineyard revolves around our relationship with the sea.
 We worry about making time to get to the beach, making boat reservations to get off-Island, and most importantly, making the most of the resources the ocean provides for us.
-This month we’re helping Island Grown Schools (IGS) highlight seafood as their Harvest of the Month–a sustainable and viable part of our Island economy and history, and a delicious and nutritious addition to our plates.
+Island Grown Schools (IGS) highlights seafood as their Harvest of the Month in April, and we’re big fans of it all year round.
+Fish is a sustainable and viable part of our Island economy and history, and delicious and nutritious addition to our plates.

 If you don’t personally fish on Martha’s Vineyard you likely know someone that does.
 Drive by the Menemsha jetty most days and you’ll find fishing enthusiasts of all ages, ‘dropping lines’ into the water, maybe catching mackerel or fluke that they’ll use for lobster bait or that they’ll bake or bread for an easy fish fry.
 Drive by Edgartown harbor after sundown and you’ll see another contingent of locals jigging for squid.
-They’ll take it home, clean it, cut it, sauté it and have it for dinner, or even serve to their guests.
+I can personally attest to how fun squid is to catch and how delicious it is to eat!

 3 haddock, sea bass or any white flakey fish filets